General Financial Calcualtors

 - New Loan Refinance Amount - how much you want to refinance, typically the current balance, but you can adjust if needed.

 - New Loan Interest Rate - the interest rate for your new loan, you want this to be as low as possible.

 - New Loan Term - how many years the new loan will last for.

 - Refinance Cost - what the bank will charge you to get into the new loan, common when refinancing a home.

 - Get a lower interest rate!
 That will lower your payment and also very importantly save you money over the life of the loan (since less is going to the bank).

 - Lower your total out of pocket for the life of the loan!
 This is computed in the bottom right corner of the results table.
 A green value is good, meaning you will save money overall with the new loan.
 A red value means the new loan is costing you money.

 Things to consider when it comes to loan refinancing:

 - A lower monthly payment is often a positive benefit of consolidating several loans into one, but it may come with a longer term and higher total interest costs.

-- Avoid increasing the duration of a loan (which lowers the payment) just so you can afford to borrow more.
-For example, going with a 7 year loan on a car just so you can make the payment 'work'.
-A longer loan term will make the payment less, but it will drastically increase the total cost of the loan.
-Each month the clock is ticking on the interest.
+- Increasing the duration of a loan (which lowers the payment) can come with consequences.
+For example, if you go with a 7 year loan on a car just so you can make the payment 'work' you may find that a longer loan term will make the payment less, but it will drastically increase the total cost of the loan.
+That would make the car even less affordable over time.
+While a loan has an outstanding balance the clock is ticking on the interest.
 The bank likes it that way.
 The longer the duration of the loan, the more that clock ticks.
-The only time a longer duration loan makes sense is if you are allowed to pay ahead on the loan without penalty, and you plan to pay ahead regularly.
+A longer duration loan can provide flexibility in the form of a lower minimum payment if you are allowed to pay ahead on the loan without penalty.

 - If you are able to consolidate loans into a home equity loan or line of credit, you may be able to get a tax deduction on the interest.